-Ultrasonics are one of the most effective sensors for protecting the internal space in a vehicle and are much more reliable then a glass break sensor.
+Ultrasonics Sensors are beyond doubt, one of the most effective sensors for protecting the internal space in a vehicle and are much more reliable than a glass break sensor.

-There are normally two sensors which are typically installed at the top of the “A” pillar (on the outside of the sun visors).
+There are normally two sensors which are typically installed at the top of the “A” pillars.
 One sensor transmits a high pitch sound wave (ultrasound) which is inaudible to the human ear, and the other sensor receives the signal.

 The sound wave bounces off all the surfaces in the vehicle.
 If the wave pattern changes then the alarm system will trigger as shown in the video below.

 Ultrasonics come as standard on all Cobra alarms sold in New Zealand.
 The latest generation of sensors come in a very tidy grey capsule that suits the interior or most cars.
-Having said that not all cars have a grey interior and they can look silly if the car has black trim.
-The good news is that they can be painted to match and I try to carry some pre-sprayed black capsules in the wagon to cover this.
+That said, not all cars have a grey interior and they can look silly if the car has black trim.
+The good news is that they can be painted to match.
+I try to carry some pre-sprayed black capsules with me to cover this at installation time.

 Note: Cobra ultrasonics plug directly into the Cobra alarm ECU so are not compatible with other brands of alarms.